Probate Advance: Get Your Inheritance in 48 Hours

 What Is a Probate Advance?

-A probate advance (also called an inheritance advance or estate advance) is a cash transaction that gives you immediate access to a portion of your expected inheritance while probate is still pending.
+Also called an inheritance advance or estate advance, this cash transaction gives you immediate access to a portion of your expected inheritance while probate is still pending.
 Our complete guide to probate advances covers everything you need to know.
 It is not a loan.
 CSF purchases a share of your future inheritance at a discount, and when the estate closes, CSF collects directly from the estate proceeds.
 You never make a monthly payment.
 If the estate falls short, you owe nothing.
 The risk is entirely on CSF.

 How a Probate Advance Works